progenor/YTDownloader/README.md

 ## Usage

-1. Download the exe file from releases(right side of this page)
+1. Download the exe file from [releases](https://github.com/progenor/YTDownloader/releases/latest)
 2. Run the exe file
 3. check the checkbox to download the video in mp3 format (mp4 highest quality is default)
 4. check the checkbox if its a playlist